What makes a Scotch top notch? - Thematic analyzes 1000 tasting notes of distilled spirits

 The AI behind thematic analysis of spirit reviews

 A lot of the statistics and number crunching presented here, can be easily done in Excel or Tableau.
 However, each review first needs to be carefully tagged with the specific tasting note it’s referring to.
-We used Thematic’s algorithm to do this task automatically.
+You could use ChatGPT for this, but we found it doesn't handle well situations with more than 20 themes.
+And we also wanted to test Thematic on this data.

 While in general, a phrase like “breakfast cereal” is easy to detect using word spotting, most others can have a multitude of variations.
 This is where AI comes in.
 In my PhD, I’ve shown that the right kind of algorithm can be as good as an actual person at tagging key themes in free text.
 This algorithm needs to take into account semantic and syntactic variations: the actual meaning of words and how they fit together into phrases.
 In this specific dataset, our algorithm automatically figured out that “initial nosing finds”, “initial sniffings discover” and “first sniffings pick” all link to the same theme.